JakeSteam/blog-programming/_posts/2018-11-21-developing-android-apps-with-firebase-ml-kit.md

 ---
 id: 2020
-title: 'Developing Android Apps With Firebase ML Kit'
+title: "Developing Android Apps With Firebase ML Kit"
-date: '2018-11-21T21:43:59+00:00'
+date: "2018-11-21T21:43:59+00:00"
-author: 'Jake Lee'
+author: "Jake Lee"
 layout: post
 permalink: /developing-android-apps-with-firebase-ml-kit/
 image: /wp-content/uploads/2018/11/mlkit.png
 categories:
-    - 'Android Dev'
+  - "Android Dev"
 tags:
   - Firebase
   - Kotlin
-    - 'Machine Learning'
+  - "Machine Learning"
-    - 'ML Kit'
+  - "ML Kit"
 ---

 Machine Learning is, at its core, a way of letting programs learn how to do things by example.
 It can be used to get a program to self-learn [how to play Mario](https://www.youtube.com/watch?v=qv6UVOQ0F44), or [how to walk](https://www.youtube.com/watch?v=gn4nRCC9TwQ).
 In this tutorial, Firebase’s Machine Learning Kit (commonly known as ML Kit) will be used to retrieve text, faces, barcodes, and objects from an image.